hayleygayfer/COMP2511-Group-Project/assumptions.md

 ### Starting state
 - A player starts with 50 health and can deal 1 damage

+### Map Selection
+- If the player does not select a map, then a default map is selected.

+### Game Mode Selection
+- If the player does not select a game mode, standard mode is selected as the default.

 ### Spawning Enemies
 - Only 2 Slugs may be spawned at any one time, if the Character kills one of two spawned then another may spawn elsewhere in the path in the same cycle.